Eraoui909/apex-initializr/README.md

 * ## Project Architecture Details

+    This section provides a concise overview of each root folder in the project.
+Feel free to add or remove folders to align with your project's specific needs.
+    For documentation related to subfolders not listed here, please refer to the **README** file within the respective folder

     | Folder | Description |
     |:--|--|
     | bin | This directory houses the predefined commands utilized within the CLI